Haters, haters, haters…

 In the journey of life, we are all seeking love, but during its course some of us get stuck in hatred.
-Realizing that haters need love just as much as the rest of us humans do, we should treat them with respect and compassion, and assist them as much as we can in finding what their hearts deep down long for.
+Realizing that our haters need love just as much as we do, we should treat them with respect and compassion, and assist them as much as we can in finding what their hearts deep down long for.
 If we practice otherwise, we are bound to fall into the same trap of hatred.